 Ian Ferguson won the Stephen Leacock Medal for Humour for Village of the Small Houses and is the co-author, with his brother, Will, of How to Be a Canadian, which was shortlisted for the Leacock Medal and won the CBA Libris Award for non-fiction.
 A writer and creative director in the film and television industry, […]

 Amanda Peters is a writer of Mi’kmaq and settler ancestry.
-Her work has appeared in the Antigonish Review, Grain Magazine, the Alaska Quarterly Review, the Dalhousie Review and Filling Station Magazine.
-She is the winner of the 2021 Indigenous Voices Award for Unpublished Prose and a participant in the 2021 Writers’ Trust Rising Stars program. […]
+Her debut novel, The Berry Pickers, was a critically acclaimed bestseller in Canada.
+Her work has appeared in the Antigonish Review, Grain, the Alaska Quarterly Review, the Dalhousie Review and Filling Station.
+She is the winner of the 2021 Indigenous Voices Award for unpublished prose […]

 Elyse Friedman is a critically acclaimed author, screenwriter, poet and playwright.
 Her work has been shortlisted for the Trillium Book Award, the Toronto Book Award, the ReLit Award and the Tom Hendry Award.
 Her short story The Soother won the gold National Magazine Award for Fiction, and her poetry book Know Your Monkey won a […]